FaVIQ: FAct Verification from Information-seeking Questions: Related Work

-Fact verification is crucial both for real-world applications~\citep{cohen2011computational} and as a benchmark to evaluate the ability of the model to access and process knowledge~\citep{petroni2020kilt}.

-One line of work has studied professional fact checking, dealing with claims collected by processional fact checkers, typically in specific domains like politics or news~\citep{vlachos-riedel-2014-fact,ferreira2016emergent,augenstein2019multifc,hanselowski2019richly}.
-While such data contains realistic claims that have occurred in the real world, it is expensive to construct as it requires labor from professional fact checkers, and is mostly small-scale.
-Moreover, it is less suitable as a benchmark due to lack of a standard evidence corpus such as Wikipedia\footnote{For this reason, prior work on professional fact checking assumes gold evidence document.} and ambiguities in labels.\footnote{Most claims fall into the \texttt{mixture} label, rather than \true\ or \false.}
+\paragraph{Fact verification} Fact verification datasets constructed with expert annotators~\citep{vlachos-riedel-2014-fact,ferreira2016emergent, wang2017liar,popat2017truth, hanselowski2019richly} include realistic claims, but often small-scale and expensive to collect.
+Moreover, they mostly study claim verification given evidence documents rather than a large corpus of documents (e.g., Wikipedia).
 Other fact verification datasets are collected through crowdsourcing (e.g., FEVER \citep{thorne2018fever} and its variants \citep{Thorne18Fact, Thorne2019adversarial}) by altering a word or negating the reference text to intentionally make true or false claims.
 This process leads to large-scale datasets but with strong artifacts and unrealistic claims~\citep{schuster2019towards,Thorne2019adversarial,eisenschlos2021fool}.
-Consequently, a trivial claim-only baseline with no evidence achieves near 80\% (\citet{petroni2020kilt}, verified in Section~\ref{subsec:baseline-exp}).
-While more recent work proposes new crowdsourcing methods that alleviate artifacts~\citep{schuster2021get,eisenschlos2021fool}, their claims are still written given particular evidence text, being vulnerable to subtle lexical biases that can be hard to explicitly measure.

-In this paper, we construct a fact verification dataset by leveraging question answering (QA) data, which in turn was collected from untrained crowdworkers.
-Our data consists of claims that have significantly less lexical bias compared to other crowdsouced claims (Figure~\ref{fig:lmi_dist}), contain realistic misinformation that people are likely to be confused about (Table~\ref{tab:data-analysis-summary}), and are challenging to current \sota\ models (Section~\ref{subsec:baseline-exp}).
-Moreover, training a model on our data improves professional fact checking (Section~\ref{sec:exp-real}).
+In this paper, we show how to construct a challenging and realistic dataset by leveraging information-seeking question answering (QA) data, which in turn was collected from untrained crowdworkers.

-\subsection{QA to Verification Task}
+\paragraph{QA to Verification Task}